Why the iSchool?

 The School of Information at Kent State University:

-- offers graduate degree options in four areas of study: health informatics, knowledge management, library and information science and user experience design;
+- offers graduate degree options in five areas of study: health informatics, knowledge management, library and information science, school library media K-12 and user experience design;

 - includes a faculty made up of internationally and nationally recognized leaders in the information professions, with an excellent record in scholarship, research and grantsmanship;